totoro642/google-cloud-java/docs/endpoint.md

 String endpoint1 = "transportEndpoint.com";
     InstantiatingGrpcChannelProvider instantiatingGrpcChannelProvider =
     InstantiatingGrpcChannelProvider.newBuilder()
-    .setEndpoint(endpoint2)
+    .setEndpoint(endpoint1)
     // ...
 Other required configurations
     .build();

 String endpoint2 = "settingsEndpoint.com";
 KeyManagementServiceSettings keyManagementServiceSettings =
   KeyManagementServiceSettings.newBuilder()
-    .setEndpoint(endpoint1)
+    .setEndpoint(endpoint2)
     .setTransportChannelProvider(instantiatingGrpcChannelProvider)
     .build();
 ```

-The endpoint that the client library uses will be the from the TransportChannelProvider.
+The endpoint will be resolved to `transportendpoint.com`.
-If set, the endpoint passed in the TransportChannelProvider is used.

 ### Endpoint Hierarchy
 1. If set in the TransportChannelProvider, use this endpoint.
 Otherwise, go to the next step.